Odveeh/SDLsidescroller/README.md

 ### Running the game:

-1. Run the .exe-file: /Release/SDLProject.exe
+1. Run the .exe -file: /Release/SDLProject.exe